American Jewish Congress: 1960s

 The AJCongress also supported coalition politics, legislative reform, and litigation as a means of bolstering a sense of Jewish identity and community.
 In order to further these goals, the AJCongress created the Commission on Community Interrelations (CCI) and the Commission on Law and Social Action (CLSA).
 The CCI worked to use psychology and social engineering to combat prejudice and developed psychological studies to bolster anti-discrimination legislation.
 The CLSA, chaired by Shad Polier, was the legal arm of the AJCongress and was modeled after the Legal Defense Fund of the NAACP.
 The mission of CLSA was "to defend civil liberties and fight discrimination against all minority groups, based on an understanding that prejudice against any group was a threat to others."
 One of the earliest cases the CLSA worked on was Westminster School District v.
 Mendez, challenging Mexican-American segregation in California schools.
 The brief filed by the CLSA in this case was influential in future NAACP strategies.

-The AJCongress was a pioneer in the struggle for Soviet Jewry long before it became a popular movement.